 DATE SUBMITTED: (Draft June 12, 2018)

-DATE REVISED:
+DATE REVISED: (Draft June 12, 2018)

 DATE ACCEPTED:

 DEFINITION OF THE ISSUE:

-The Terminator Model_type keywords [Rpower], and [Rground] would be highly convenient for describing the analog electrical behavior of receivers for Algorithmic Models using simple circuits.
+The Terminator Model_type keywords [Rpower], and [Rgnd] would be highly convenient for describing the analog electrical behavior of receivers for Algorithmic Models using simple circuits.
 However, the IBIS 6.1 specification specifically prohibits the use of Model_type Terminator with the [Algorithmic Model] keyword, and the [Rpower] and [Rgnd] keywords are not available for any Model_type other than Terminator.
 This BIRD enables the [Rpower] and [Rgnd] keywords under the Input Model_type, to ease creation of simple input models for Algorithmic Modeling purposes.

 SOLUTION REQUIREMENTS: